schneefisch/oauth_keycloak_demo/README.md

 1. **cmd/**: Contains the main applications for the project.
 Each subdirectory is a separate executable.
 2. **internal/**: Contains private application code that should not be imported by other projects.
-3. **pkg/**: Contains libraries that can be imported by external applications.
+3. **Modular structure**: The backend is organized as a separate Go module with its own go.mod file.
-4. **Root go.mod**: The Go module is defined at the repository root, making the entire repository a Go module.
+4. **Repository pattern**: Data access is abstracted through repository interfaces.
 5. **Absolute imports**: All imports use absolute paths based on the module path, not relative paths.

 ## Prerequisites